top of page

 Fix my habits.
 Fix my reactions.
 Fix my discipline.
 Fix my emotions.
 Fix the way I showed up in relationships.
 Fix my body.

 I genuinely believed that being “better” meant being perfectly consistent.
-That if I planned something, I should be able to follow it exactly.
+I thought that if I planned something, I should be able to follow it exactly.
 No exceptions.
 No slip-ups.
 No bad days.

 But life doesn’t work like that, and neither do people.
 I just hadn’t accepted that yet.

 Instead, I set myself up to fail without realising it.
-If I didn’t stick to my calorie deficit, for example, I wouldn’t pause and try to understand what had happened.
+If I didn’t stick to my calorie deficit, for example, I wouldn’t pause to try to understand what had happened.
 I would immediately go into self-criticism.
-I’d feel guilty, disappointed, frustrated with myself.
+I’d feel guilty, disappointed, and frustrated with myself.
 And then it would spiral.

 “If I’ve already messed up today, what’s the point?”

-That one thought could turn a small slip into a whole week of unhealthy patterns, not just with food but with my mood, my energy, and my self-talk.
+That one thought could turn a small slip into a whole week of unhealthy patterns—not just with food, but also with my mood, my energy, and my self-talk.

 At the time, I thought discipline meant control.
-I thought being strong meant pushing through everything without interruption.
+I believed that being strong meant pushing through everything without interruption.
 But what I actually lacked was space.
 Space to understand what was happening inside me before reacting to it.

 That shift didn’t happen overnight.
 Therapy and counselling were a big part of it.
 They helped me see something I had never really stopped to consider before: I don’t need to immediately fix myself.
 I need to understand myself first.